 (4) A direction, consent or approval for the purposes of this section is to be given by resolution of the Council carried in accordance with section 28.

-58. Financial Administration and Audit Act 1985 not to apply
+58. Financial Management Act 2006 and Auditor General Act 2006 do not to apply

-The Financial Administration and Audit Act 1985 does not apply to the Service Corporation.
+The Financial Management Act 2006 and the Auditor General Act 2006 do not apply to the Service Corporation.

+[Section 58 amended by No. 77 of 2006 s.
+17.]

 59. Reports under Audit Act 1901 (Cwlth)

 (1) A report prepared by the Service Corporation under section 63M of the Audit Act 1901 of the Commonwealth must also contain such other information as is required by the Council to be included in the report.